• FREE Delivery Mainland UK Exclusions Apply*

 More key features include:

-- It’s powered by easy-to-start electric start
+• It’s powered by an easy-to-start electric start

-- The 15-litre fuel tank allows for longer running periods of up to 15 hours at 50% load
+• The 15-litre fuel tank allows for longer running periods of up to 15 hours at 50% load

-This generator also features a handy sound reducing canopy to lower the noise level and weighing just 170kg when dry, the SCD9000Q can be moved across solid flat surfaces with four sturdy wheels, making it portable and super easy to position.
+This generator also features a handy sound-reducing canopy to lower the noise level, and weighing just 170kg when dry, the SCD9000Q can be moved across solid flat surfaces with four sturdy wheels, making it portable and super easy to position.

 Browse our wide collection of generators for home backup here, from a range of reputable brands including Senci, Pramac, Champion and Bluetti.

-And if you need any additional help choosing the right generator, give our experts a call on 01639 849847.
+If you need any additional help choosing the right generator, give our experts a call on 01639 849847.

 3. Insulate Your Pipes